Humane Label Turkey Slaughter

 But for a handful of third-party “humane certified” labels, birds too must be stunned before slaughter.
 Here is what that looks like in the best case scenario.
 Note: the following footage is from an episode of chef Gordon Ramsay’s show The F-Word, in which he publicly broadcasts the slaughter of animals he has raised, using what are widely considered the most humane slaughter methods in practice.
 This video was chosen because even the most rigorous and seemingly transparent humane labels, as well as the farmers who supply them, don’t often make footage of their slaughter practices publicly available.

 Please keep in mind that the idea of humane in this instance is being falsely reduced to a choice between shoving a metal prod into an animal’s mouth and electrocuting him, or shoving his head through an inverted cone and slitting his throat.
-When we can also choose to not kill and eat animals at all, it is misleading to call the choice to harm them anyway humane.
+When we can also choose to not kill and eat animals at all, it is dishonest to call the choice to harm them anyway humane.

 Small, Local, Pasture-Raised Turkey Slaughter

 On many small farms, including those that advertise themselves as humane, turkeys, chickens and other birds are killed without prior stunning via the “kill cone” method; birds are inserted head-first and upside-down into a cone or funnel-type device, with their heads poking through the small end.
 Once they are fully restrained, their throats are slit with a sharp blade and they bleed to death (often with blood pouring over their eyes and running out of their mouths).

 Here’s another well-publicized video of so-called humane turkey slaughter from a respected small farm: